xcp-ng/xcp-ng-org/docs/troubleshooting/installation-upgrade.md

 ## Installation logs

-The installer writes in `/var/log/installer/`.
+On the installed system, installer logs are kept in `/var/log/installer/`.

 The main log file is `/var/log/installer/install-log`.